Focus on infra, investment, innovation, inclusiveness to make India developed nation by 2047: FM | Science-Environment

 Finance Minister Nirmala Sitharaman on Saturday said the focus of the government is on four Is -- infrastructure, investment, innovation and inclusiveness -- to make India a developed nation by 2047.

-She said India has necessary wherewithal to meet the goal set by Prime Minister Narendra Modi.
+She said India has the necessary wherewithal to meet the goal set by Prime Minister Narendra Modi.

 Besides several investor-friendly reforms undertaken by the government, she said, India has a very vibrant young population and the emphasis on skilling them to suit the requirement of the economy would yield dividend.